What "How to Train Your Dragon" teaches us about our emotions

 It's the same with emotions.
 They aren't the problem.
 Our relationship to them is.

 What if instead of this emotion is dangerous and must be eliminated, we tried this emotion makes sense.
 It has a reason for being here.
 What is it trying to do?
-What might it need me to know?
+What does it need me to know?

-Ending the War
+Ending the war

 Just like the Vikings in Hiccup's village, when the fighting stops, everything shifts.
 Life stops being about controlling emotions and starts being about what actually matters — connecting, creating, pursuing what we care about, growing, experiencing joy.